 For functionality, we went with a simple dropdown menu for the top navigation, which switches to a slide-out drawer menu on mobile to ensure information was easy to find, regardless of the type of device a person was using.

-ECF had already built a large collection of Edmonton photography, which allowed us to use unique imagery for each page of the site.
-This image bank became a large part of the new visual identity, with these images being used across all printed materials as well.
+ECF had already built a large collection of Edmonton photography that was perfect for this redesign.
+The image bank became a large part of the new visual identity overall, with these images being used across all printed materials as well.

 Migrating Blog Posts from Craft CMS to WordPress